rwieruch/blog_robinwieruch_content/react-web-components.md

 contribute = "react-web-components.md"
 headline = "How to use Web Components in React"

 summary = "A tutorial on how to use Web Components in React.
-A helpful library will help you as wrapper to use a custom element within your React component."
+It comes with a library as a wrapper to use a custom element within your React component for passing props as attributes and event listeners."
 +++

 {{% sponsorship %}}